SaraSaeed1/week1/README.md

-#Hello World
+# Hello World

-This is a readme for our frist project!
+This is a readme for our first project!